In which we discuss an atheist’s not-so-clever attempt to dismiss the Argument from Contingency and the Kalam Cosmological Argument.

 3. Therefore, the universe has a cause.

 The Kalam Cosmological Argument is similar to the Argument from Contingency, but differs in that it rests on the “controversial” nature of Premise 2.
-(As we’ll see, it’s only controversial in the sense that you can sort of dispute the standard interpretation of big bang cosmology if you accept some strange assumptions.)
-AA therefore primarily goes after Premise 2, but not before first dismissing Premise 1, again on the erroneous basis that “things can seem to happen without cause.”
-(Note how he once again hedges and does not state that things do happen without cause, just that they “can seem to.”)
+It’s only controversial in the sense that you can sort of dispute the standard interpretation of big bang cosmology if you accept some strange assumptions.
+AA therefore mostly goes after Premise 2, but not before first dismissing Premise 1, again on the false basis that “things can seem to happen without cause.”
+Note the weasel words “can seem to.”

 AA then goes on to attack Premise 2 in one of the most desperately feeble attempts to dismiss reason and evidence I have ever seen.
 (Why are atheists constantly held up as champions of reason?
 I have seen no evidence that this stereotype is warranted.)

 Craig supports the validity of Premise 2 with both philosophical and scientific arguments against an infinitely old universe.
 For the latter, he cites work by theoretical physicist Alexander Vilenkin, who figures prominently in AA’s refutation.

 Again, as I’ve said already, just because Craig can’t imagine an infinite universe doesn’t mean it’s impossible.
 Simply arguing that it’s impossible without any proof is no argument.